fha96/reading-notes/401/Mindset.md

 - The main point is do not let the gap between your hopes and your real life effect painfully on your lifestyle.
 - You don't necessarily know what someone is true value.
+- One of the reasons why we fear failing is not just a loss of income, a loss of status.
+What we fear is the judgment and ridicule of others.
+And it exists.